lomboto05-commits/contentsquare-website-analytics/README.md

 - 7 sessions generated 120 page views during the analysis period.
 - Average page views per session were 17.14.
 - The overall Homepage-to-Cart conversion was 28.57%.
-- The largest observed drop-off occurred at the Cart stage, with a 60% drop-off rate.
+- The largest observed drop-off was between Product Detail Pages and Cart, with a 60% drop-off rate.
 - Product Detail Pages showed 100% conversion from the preceding funnel stage in the observed data.
+- The results should be treated as directional because of the small sample size and limitations of the Contentsquare trial environment.

 ## Recommendations

 - Investigate potential friction within the Cart and checkout experience.
 - Review navigation and usability around the transition from Product Detail Pages to Cart.
-- Continue collecting data to establish a larger sample size.
+- Continue collecting data in a production environment to establish a larger sample size.
 - Reassess funnel performance as more user sessions become available.

 ## Limitations

-The analysis is based on a small sample of 7 sessions.
-The results should therefore be treated as directional observations rather than statistically representative conclusions about the wider customer population.
+This analysis is based on a small sample of 7 sessions collected using a Contentsquare trial environment.

+The trial environment limited the amount of data and export functionality available.
+The available data therefore provides a small snapshot of user behaviour rather than a statistically representative view of the wider customer population.

+The storefront also did not provide a reliable measurable checkout/payment stage within the available setup, so the analysis intentionally ends at the Cart stage.

+The results should therefore be treated as directional observations and a demonstration of the Contentsquare analysis workflow rather than production-level conversion estimates.

 ## Project Files